Maxomann/TDIGP/readme.md

 1. Make sure the following are installed on your system:
 	- Microsoft Visual Studio Community 2022 (64-bit) - Preview
 Version 17.7.0 Preview 4.0 or newer.
 [Download](https://visualstudio.microsoft.com/de/vs/) (Please make sure to select the "Desktop development with C++" workload in the installer.)
 	- Vcpkg.
 [Install instructions](https://vcpkg.io/en/getting-started.html) (You do not need to run any install commands for packages in the console.
 This is handled by the build scrips.
-But, please make sure to run `vcpkg integrate install` at least once before opening the td-mon project.)
+But, please make sure to run `vcpkg integrate install` at least once before opening the Td-Mon project.)

 2. Clone the Td-Mon [git repository](https://github.com/Maxomann/TDMon) to your pc.